thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-2.rst

 .. code::

-   loopSpace (loopSpace S¹ base) refl ≡ loopSpace ℤ 0 ≡ ⊤
+   loopSpace (loopSpace S¹ base) Refl ≡ loopSpace ℤ 0 ≡ ⊤

 Intuitively this is because the only loop (up to a path) in ``ℤ`` from ``0`` to itself is ``refl``,